mermaid-js/mermaid/docs/n00b-gettingStarted.md

 This example can be used with any common web server.
 Apache, IIS, nginx, node express [...], you pick your favourite.

-We do not need to install anything on the server, apart from a normal file of html which can be reached by a web browser (such as Firefox, Chrome, Safari, but not Internet Explorer).
+We do not need to install anything on the server, apart from a normal file of html to be reached by a web browser (such as Firefox, Chrome, Safari, but not Internet Explorer).
+So if you want to really simplify things when testing this out, don't use a web server at all but just create the file locally and drag it into your browser window.
+It is the browser which does all the work of rendering mermaid!

 Through the html file, we give the web browser three instructions inside the html code it retrieves:
 1. a reference for fetching the online mermaid renderer, in essence a javascript.